 - understanding the power and the politics of change in any context

 - a context-specific approach

 We work in hard-to-reach places and have the potential to reach the most excluded in any situation, to create social cohesion, strengthen local capacity and support empowerment.

 In many places where there is conflict, violence and state fragility, our partners have the ability to act as a relationship broker.
 Christian Aid supports our partners to access response mechanisms, donors, the media, advocacy platforms and other actors.

-What has Christian Aid got to do with peace building?
-Our work is based on our belief that everyone, regardless of faith or race, is entitled to live a full life, free from poverty.
 We believe in tackling violence as it is a major driver of poverty and a barrier to development.
 We believe the world can and must be changed so that there is equality, dignity and freedom for all.